makiwara/aa-tracker/README.md

 This is a prototype of a small script to track performance data through 3rd party website.

-It is built for the purpose of the demo how this concept should work.
+It is built to show how this concept should work and to serve as a temporary solution.

 Contact Nik Yaremko (makiwara@humanemagica.com) if you want to know more.